This is probably the question that all Paleontologists get asked at some point. Who would win in a fight between Tyrannosaurus Rex and Spinosaurus.

 Some experts believe that Allosaurus used its claws to grab hold of its victims.
 In Walking With Dinosaurs it is shown to leap though the air and latch onto the side of a Diplodocus.

 Allosaurus also though having a weak bite still nevertheless had a devastating way of using its jaws against its prey.

 It could open its mouth very wide and would swing its head like a hatchet which would allow it cleave massive pieces of flesh from its victims bodies.
 Its skull was incredibly strong in order to withstand the stresses of doing this.

-As you can see T-Rex and Allosaurus whilst effective predators were clearly designed for very different purposes.
-Tyrannosaurus Rex clearly relies on sheer power to combat heavily armoured Dinosaurs that can fight back such as Triceratops and Anklyosaurus.
+As you can see T. rex and Allosaurus whilst effective predators were clearly designed for very different purposes.
+Tyrannosaurus Rex clearly relies on sheer power to bite through the skin of heavily armoured Dinosaurs and finish them before they can fight back such as Triceratops and Anklyosaurus.
 It was also smarter too as it had to be able to devise strategies to avoid the weaponry of these Dinosaurs.